hackrepair/hackrepair-admin-login-notifier/readme.txt

 = The Hack Repair Guy's Admin Login Notifier notifies you the moment an Administrator user logs into your WordPress dashboard. =

-Do you have a spare 30 seconds to add admin login monitoring to your website?

 [youtube https://www.youtube.com/watch?v=SUdGH3MkBLE]